SHAfoin/shafoin-typst-template/report-template.typ

     ),
   )

-  // Renvoie l'auteur si il n'y en a qu'un, renvoie le sub-authors sinon let headerauthor() = context [
+  // Returns the author if there is only one, returns sub-authors otherwise let headerauthor() = context [
     #if authors.len() > 1 {
       text(strong(sub-authors), size: 12pt, fill: white)